ibm-cloud-docs/vpc/vsi_instance_storage.md

 The instance storage space is allocated and attached to the virtual server instance at the time of provisioning.
 It is an integral and inseparable element of the virtual server instance.
 If you reboot your instance (either from its operating system or through an IBM Cloud Management interface), the instance storage data is retained and the instance is reconnected to its original disks.

 However, when an instance is stopped or shut down, the instance storage that is attached to the virtual server instance is cryptographically erased and the instance storage is no longer available.
 The instance's boot volume is not affected.
-For auditing purposes, when an instance that has one or more storage disks is shut down, an IBM Cloud Activity Tracker event is published for each disk indicating it was "wiped".
+For auditing purposes, when an instance that has one or more storage disks is shut down, an {{site.data.keyword.atracker_full_notm}} event is published for each disk indicating it was "wiped".
 The event action is `is.instance.disk.wipe`.
-Refer to the Compute Events table on the [Activity Tracker page](/docs/vpc?topic=vpc-at_events#events-compute) for listing of such events.
+Refer to the Compute Events table on the [Activity tracking page](/docs/vpc?topic=vpc-at_events#events-compute) for listing of such events.

 When a virtual server is powered off and then powered back on to complete a host or zone maintenance, the instance storage ephemeral data is not restored.
 However, advanced notice is given for maintenance windows.
 For more information, see [Understanding cloud maintenance operations](/docs/vpc?topic=vpc-about-cloud-maintenance).